grafana/loki/docs/sources/logql/metric_queries.md

 The `without` clause removes the listed labels from the resulting vector, keeping all others.
 The `by` clause does the opposite, dropping labels that are not listed in the clause, even if their label values are identical between all elements of the vector.

-See [vector aggregation examples](../query_examples/#vector-aggregation-examples) for query examples that use the vector aggregation.
+See [vector aggregation examples](../query_examples/#vector-aggregation-examples) for query examples that use vector aggregation expressions.